Siddhant2306/SpeeDial/README.md

-📘 SpeeDial – Food Ordering Web Application
+📘 #SpeeDial – Food Ordering Web Application

 SpeeDial is a modern food ordering web application developed for college use so that students can easily browse menus, select their favourite food or snacks, and place orders for delivery — all through a clean and responsive interface.
 The project is built using modern JavaScript/React and deployed as a responsive website.

+---

-📌 Project Overview
+📌 #Project Overview

 SpeeDial is a full-stack web application that simulates a real-world food ordering system.
 It allows users to: